c/o Hydra Books

 - To engage academics, local historians and the general public (including children) in the process through lectures, public debates, films and other events.

 The events were a resounding success and showed that there was a significant public interest in radical history.
-Since then we have organised more than 90 events attended by several thousand people.
+Since then we have organised more than 250 events attended by thousands of people.
 Bristol Radical History Group group now operates within a much wider network of footballers, artists, techies, drunks, rioters, publicans, ranters, ravers, academics, Cancan dancers, anarchists, stoners and other ne’r do wells.

 Through our events we have both created and expanded that network, meeting many interesting and supportive people on the way (as well a lively bunch of nutters and stalkers, we salute you!).
 We would like to say thank you to all those who have helped and inspired us, and wish you all ‘a long life and a merry one’.